 FEATHERS AND DOWN

 Down is considered a by-product of the waterfowl meat industry.
 Nonetheless it is important to ensure that the down has been responsibly sourced and can be clearly traced.
 In some instances, the animal’s welfare is not protected and the birds may be linked to foie gras production and force-fed, or their feathers may have been painfully live-plucked.
 Therefore, we take measures to verify that animal’s welfare has been respected and all elements of the supply chain, including the environment and communities, have been considered.
-Finally, where possible we work with suppliers certified using Global Traceable Down Standard.
+We prefer to work with suppliers certified using Responsible Down Standard.
+Responsible Down Standard ensures that any removal of down and feathers from live birds (live plucking or molt harvesting) is prohibited; Force-feeding is prohibited; Holistic respect for animal welfare of the birds from hatching to slaughter is undertaken.

 We will not stock products with such ingredients.